FireboltLegend/The-Lost-City-of-Atlantis/README.md

 * Setting and Challenges: Similar to the first two levels but with increased difficulty and additional obstacles.
 * Objective: Continue navigating through the ruins and trenches and avoid the crabs.

+**Level 5:**
+* Setting and Challenges: An arena with a pool of water to fight the Leviathan.
+* Objective: Defeat the Leviathan using the weapons provided to the player.

 # 4. Key Features #

 1. **Underwater Exploration:** <br/>